Bilateral Vocal Fold Paralysis

 Imaging Studies

-CT imaging along the entire length of the vagus nerve from the skull base to the superior mediastinum may be necessary when no other cause is identified.
+Computed tomography (CT) scanning along the entire length of the vagus nerve from the skull base to the superior mediastinum may be necessary when no cause is initially identified.

 Other Tests